 Why Group Music Therapy?

-By now you are aware that there are two primary forms of music therapy a) individual sessions and b) group sessions.
-How do you know what is best for you?….well like with anything with music therapy it comes down to the goals you are hoping to achieve for yourself or your loved one, your budget or the philosophy of your facility to support community, group interaction.
+By now you are aware that there are two primary ways music therapy sessions are implemented a) individual sessions and b) group sessions.
+How do you know what is best for you?….well like with anything with music therapy it comes down to the goals you are hoping to achieve for yourself or your loved one, your budget, or the philosophy of your facility to support community, group or individual engagement.

 Here are 3 Examples of what GROUP MUSIC THERAPY CAN do:

-1. make you feel more energetic and relaxed at the same time
+1. make you feel more present and relaxed at the same time

 Group music therapy can provide an environment for individuals to transform frustration and anger into the experience of creativity in active music making.
 The group musical environment can strip away many anxieties, and support uncomfortable moments, leaving a potential opportunity for group expression and self-exploration.